 - A. Any person duly authorized by a claimant to act in his/her behalf, with the exception of the Assessor, member of the Assessor's staff, municipal agent, or any other person who works with the applications.
 As they are responsible for certifying claims for tax relief, a conflict of interest could occur if he/she also acted as an authorized agent in the submission of claims.
 Social Service agents may not act in this capacity for the same reason. - 8.
-Q. HOW DOES A HOMEOWNER CONTINUE HIS/HER TAX CREDIT UNDER THIS PROGRAM? - A. Tax credits, once filed for and approved by the Assessor and OPM, extend for a two-year assessment period.
+Q. HOW DOES A HOMEOWNER CONTINUE HIS/HER TAX CREDIT UNDER THIS PROGRAM? - A. Tax credits, once filed for and approved by the Assessor, extend for a two-year assessment period.
 A mill rate or assessment change may alter the amount.
 After initially being granted tax relief, claimants must reapply for subsequent qualification on a biennial basis.
 The Assessor in each municipality is charged with the responsibility of notifying each taxpayer to refile biennially.
 (See Question 12.) - 9.
 Q. WHAT IS THE PROCEDURE FOR A TAXPAYER WHO FINDS THAT DURING THE TWO YEAR ASSESSMENT PERIOD FOR WHICH TAX RELIEF HAS BEEN GRANTED, HE/SHE IS ENTITLED TO A GREATER OR LESSER TAX CREDIT THAN THAT WHICH WAS CERTIFIED? - A. The taxpayer should reapply.
 If a larger credit is allowed, it will be applied to that assessment year.
 The taxpayer may then reapply the next year to maintain the biennial filing period or they may refile in the new second year period.
-The odd/even designation is optional.

-EXAMPLE: Mr. Smith originally filed for Owners' tax relief on February 25, 2009, for the 2008 Grand List.
-On March 15, 2010, Mr. Smith files an application for the 2009 Grand List, because his 2009 income was substantially lower than his 2008 income.
-Mr. Smith may then refile an application between February 1 and May 15, 2011 for the 2010 Grand List, in order to maintain the biennial filing period, but this is no longer required.
-He may wait to file in 2012 for the 2011 Grand List year.
-(Also, see Question 26.)
+The odd/even designation is optional. - EXAMPLE: Mr. Smith originally filed for Owners' tax relief on February 25, 2018, for the 2017 Grand List.
+On March 15, 2019, Mr. Smith files an application for the 2018 Grand List, because his 2018 income was substantially lower than his 2017 income.
+Mr. Smith may then refile an application between February 1 and May 15, 2020 for the 2019 Grand List, in order to maintain the biennial filing period, but this is no longer required.
+He may wait to file in 2021 for the 2020 Grand List year.
+(Also, see Question 27.)
 If there is a change in percentage of ownership from application year, the taxpayer may reapply in order to receive the proper credit.
-Pro-rate adjustments will also serve to assure proper credit.

-- 10. Q. DO OWNERS' BENEFITS FOR THE ELDERLY UNDER SECTION 12-170aa CONTINUE TO THE SURVIVING SPOUSE WITH WHOM APPLICANT WAS DOMICILED AND WHO IS BETWEEN AGES 50 AND 65? - A. Yes, provided the widow/widower continues to meet all the qualifications, provided he/she does not remarry, and can prove they were on the program as husband and wife prior to the death of the spouse.
-This proof should be sent with the first "survivor" application only. - 11.
+Pro-rate adjustments will also serve to assure proper credit. - 10.
+Q. DO OWNERS' BENEFITS FOR THE ELDERLY UNDER SECTION 12-170aa CONTINUE TO THE SURVIVING SPOUSE WITH WHOM APPLICANT WAS DOMICILED AND WHO IS BETWEEN AGES 50 AND 65? - A. Yes, provided the widow/widower continues to meet all the qualifications, provided he/she does not remarry, and provided he/she can prove they were eligible for the program as husband and wife at the time of the spouse's death. - 11.
 Q. WHAT IS THE ASSESSOR'S PROCEDURE FOR COMPUTING BENEFITS WHEN THERE IS A MILL RATE CHANGE AND THE APPLICANT IS NOT REQUIRED TO REAPPLY? - A. The Assessor must recompute the benefit using the new mill rate, and using the allowable table percentage (Line 14) that was established the previous year when the owner applied.
-Section 12-170 aa (e).
+Section 12-170aa (e).